-Macnamaraspis Kaprios (The Gogo Fish) is an extinct placoderm of the Late Devonian period that inhabited the ancient reef system of north Western Australia.
-It grew up to 500 mm in length and with its large eyes, articulated jaw and razored dentition plates the Gogo Fish would have been a formidable predator.
+The Gogo Fish - Macnamaraspis Kaprios - is an extinct placoderm of the Late Devonian period ( ~ 380 mya).
+It inhabited the ancient reef systems of north Western Australia and grew up to 50 cm in length.
+With large eyes, articulated jaw and razored dentition plates the Gogo Fish would have been a formidable predator.

-Gogo Fish is a member of the order Arthrodira, meaning ‘jointed neck’, and like other placoderms in that order, it would have been able to attack and eat creatures that were not very much smaller than itself.
+The Gogo Fish has a distinctive cartilaginous snout and is a member of the order Arthrodira, meaning ‘jointed neck’, and like other placoderms in that order it was able to increase the size of its bite by rapidly levering up its head shield as well as dropping down its jaw.
+This anatomical feature would have enabled it to attack and swallow creatures that were not very much smaller than itself.

-It has been speculated that the armoured bite of the more predatory placoderms evolved as an effective means of cracking through the shelled defences of the plentiful arthropods.
-It has been noted that at around the same period trilobites began to appear with a profusion of spines, possibly as a counter defence to the predatory placoderms.
+It has been speculated that the armoured bite of the more predatory placoderms evolved as an effective means of cracking through the shelled defenses of the plentiful arthropods.
+It has been noted that at around the same period trilobites began to appear with a profusion of spines, possibly as a counter defense to the predatory placoderms.

-The Gogo Fish displayed a new anatomical feature - a distinctive cartilaginous snout.
-It became the state fossil of Western Australia in 1995.
+The Gogo Fish became the state fossil of Western Australia in 1995.

 With thanks to Prof John Long for assistance with anatomical detail.